-The Headteacher (DSL) will provide an annual report to the governing body including information about the safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.
+The Headteacher (DSL) will provide an annual report to the Governing Body including information about the safeguarding training undertaken by all staff and will maintain up to date register of who has been trained.

-Although the school has a nominated lead for the governing body (Charlotte Wright), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+Although the school has a nominated lead for the Governing Body (Steve King), all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.

-SECTION NINE - SAFE WORKING PRACTICE
+SECTION NINE - SAFE WORKING PRACTICE AND ALLEGATIONS AGAINST STAFF

-All members of staff and volunteers are required to work within clear guidelines on Safe Working Practice known as the school's Code of Conduct.
+All members of staff and volunteers are required to work within clear guidelines on Safe Working Practice known as the school's Staff Code of Conduct.